 Amateur Microscopist?
 Start Researching Psilocybin Mushroom Spores at Home

 Did you know that in most states of the US psilocybin mushroom spores are legal?

-The amateur microscopy community has come to rely on Quality Spores for our completely viable, contaminant-free, authentic exotic mushroom spores.
-With longtime research favorites like Golden Teacher, B+, and the rumored-to-be Terence McKenna’s very own strain, the humorously named Penis Envy spores.
+The mushroom spores for microscopy community has come to rely on Quality Spores for our completely viable, contaminant-free, authentic exotic mushroom spores.
+With longtime research favorites like Golden Teachers mushrooms, and the rumored-to-be Terence McKenna’s very own strain, the humorously named Penis Envy mushroom strain.